sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ![Student list](./assets/student_list2.png)

 All added students will be invited to join your course by email.
-Any student who does not have an account on SageMathCloud will be invited to create one.
+Any student who does not have an account on CoCalc will be invited to create one.

 Your course page will now look like this

 ![Student list](./assets/student_list3.png)

-* Email addresses that are followed by **(invited)** do not have a SageMathCloud account yet. **(invited)** will disappear as soon as they sign up.
+* Email addresses that are followed by **(invited)** do not have a CoCalc account yet. **(invited)** will disappear as soon as they sign up.
 * You can see when each student last used the course project.
 In this case -- never!
 * The **!
 Free** warning next to each student shows that they are running this course on free servers.
 It is **strongly** recommended that you upgrade this to members-only servers for your students.
 You can also require in the settings page that your students pay a small one-time fee to upgrade their projects (see below).

 ## What do the students get?

-On being invited to a course, each student will have a project created for them in their SageMathCloud account that corresponds to that course.
+On being invited to a course, each student will have a project created for them in their CoCalc account that corresponds to that course.
 Each project will have you and the course Teaching assistants set as collaborators.

 The student's course project will have its own individual quotas set for disk storage, internet access and so on (e.g. students get 1GB of RAM).
-These quotas will be the standard set of quotas that everybody gets with free SageMathCloud projects.
+These quotas will be the standard set of quotas that everybody gets with free CoCalc projects.

 ## Upgrading students